jorgelopezcoronado/VMPlacementSim/README.md

 single VM of the configuration 1 in the VM configurations (where there are 4).

-Simulating VM Placement Requests for VM Placement Algorithms {#simulating-vm-placement-requests-for-vm-placement-algorithms .unnumbered .unnumbered}
+Simulating VM Placement Requests for VM Placement Algorithms
 ------------------------------------------------------------

 As mentioned before, the Java API also includes an interface for